Add or edit a credit note for a customer

 - Select No Tax if you don't want to apply tax to each line item amounts.

-Find out more about how the chosen tax setting and tax rates determine determine what amounts are reported on your VAT Return in How does the VAT Return work?
+Find out more about how the tax treatment chosen and tax rates applied determine what amounts are reported on your activity statement in the GST Calculation Worksheet.

 If you have set up inventory items in Xero you can choose an item from the inventory list.
 Doing this will automatically populate your credit note fields, using the information you have saved against the inventory item.